 BPC-157 has been studied extensively in animals.
 Like most peptides, it has been found to be generally safe, with few side effects.
 Long-term studies in humans have not been conducted, and many specific studies have had rather small groups of patients.
 Anecdotal and short-term use side effects that have been noted by some patients taking BPC-157 include mild to moderate digestive issues and/or nausea – likely due to the action it has in the gut.
 No significant adverse events have been reported in the small number of human studies that have been conducted.

 Does the BPC-157 peptide supplement work?

 Most people taking the BPC-157 supplement for healing, repair, and/or gut health have seen positive results.
 Some people who have tried numerous other medications and treatments for long-standing gut issues, for example, turn to BPC-157 in desperation when none of the other treatments work and are pleased that they see a marked improvement.
 The injury-treating and healing functions of the BPC-157 peptide supplement, either in general or for a specific injury, have also been consistently shown in real-world use, with faster, more complete healing and recovery.

 Why does the BPC-157 peptide formula require a prescription?

 As we mentioned above, peptides in general, including the BPC-157 peptide formulation, are in a bit of a grey area, somewhere between a medication and a supplement.
-They aren’t precisely artificial chemicals like most drugs or medications, since they are naturally found in the body already.
-But they aren’t 100% natural, either, as they must be synthesized in a lab to generate sufficient quantity to take as a supplement.
+They are classified as research medication.
 To be on the safe side, however, things like this that fall into that grey area are generally only available while under a doctor’s care, meaning a prescription is required rather than being available over the counter.

 Buy the BPC-157 Peptide Formula through Telemedicine Provider Invigor Medical